 Low response rate

-Given the fact that an average person receives around 140 emails per day, it’s no surprise that customers don’t actively respond to every email that lands up in their inbox.
-While response rate can be improved by sending the surveys at the right time, email campaigns simply can’t match up the responsiveness of phone or in-app surveys.
+Given the fact that an average person receives around 140 emails per day, it’s no surprise that customers don’t actively respond to every email that lands in their inbox.
+While the response rate can be improved by sending the surveys at the right time, email campaigns simply can’t match the responsiveness of phone or in-app surveys.

-Since customers only open emails from businesses that they know, like and trust, you’ll never be able to interact with a significant percentage of non-respondents or brand Detractors, simply because they’ll never respond to your email.
+Since customers only open emails from businesses they know, like and trust, you’ll never be able to interact with a significant percentage of non-respondents or brand Detractors, simply because they’ll never respond to your email.
 To mitigate the effect of non-response bias on your NPS survey, you need to treat non-respondents as 50% Passives and 50% Detractors.

-Best Suited for: almost any kind of business that maintains an active subscriber/customer list, and wants to measure brand sentiment.
+Best Suited For: almost any kind of business that maintains an active subscriber/customer list and wants to measure brand sentiment.